RyanGaudion/Verses-Node/REPORT.md

 The Stats Page is split into 2 main sections, quick statistics (which provide short summaries such as how many chapters have been read in the last 30 days, or what percentage of the Bible is complete) and the monthly graph (which shows in a chart how many chapters have been read per month for the last year).

 These statistics are calculated using multiple complex MongoDB aggregation pipelines and are then displayed on screen via EJS.
 The graph provides data visualisation for the user to easily see their current reading habit vs previous months.
 This also uses aggregation for its data as well as AlpineJS and TailwindCSS for the graph's UI.
+The reason I chose to use aggregation pipelines for statistic calculations is due to their high performance on realtime data.
+As an alternative I could have re-calculated statistics on every new record being added to the database however this would not only reduce write performance but would also increase the size of the database.

 ![Stats](./images/StatsPage.png)